Verified

 Provider's Policy:Mark Behavioral Health works with most major PPO insurance plans.
 It can cover the cost of treatment after deductible.
 Our insurance specialists offer free, confidential benefit verification to give you a clear understanding of your coverage and help you make the most of your insurance for treatment at our facility.

 Mark Behavioral Health has created a safe, affirming, and inclusive atmosphere where the LGBTQIA+ community can explore their mental health and receive the care that they deserve.
 Patients can expect to receive compassionate and understanding care without bias or discrimination.
-With trained professionals who understand the specific issues and experiences LGBTQ+ individuals face, their therapies are tailored to their specific needs and goals.
+With trained professionals who understand the specific issues and experiences LGBTQIA+ individuals face, their therapies are tailored to their specific needs and goals.

 If patients are grappling with profound grief that seems endless, they are not alone.
 Mark Behavioral Health provides a nurturing space to explore the complex feelings of grief without judgment, allowing each person to heal at their own pace.
 Patients learn to manage the daily pain and challenges that come with life after loss, while finding solace in a community of people who share similar experiences.